hapax/hapax.github.io/assets/mindjam.md

 fixed (but not physically determined) future, while the existence or non-existence of future times is moot if their contents are determined in advance by physical law.

-So we must believe peculiar (and in my opinion indefensible) things about time and physics in order to believe in this version of free will.
+So this version of free will necessitates peculiar (and in my opinion indefensible) views of time and physics.

 #### Brainjamor